coffeebe4code/disc/README.md

 %] - shift right.
 %~ - not.
 %^ - xor.
-%! - falsey. works the same as not on bits, but handles nil for types.
+%! - falsey. works the same as `not` on bits, but handles nil for types.
-%= - equality. same
+%= - equality. same as xor on bits, but handles nil for types.
 ```
 including builtins allows us to quickly parse these commonly used functions, and do optimizations at the compiler level.